uni-algo/uni-algo/README.md

 The library doesn't introduce such type either because the library doesn't work with types/strings/files/streams it works with the data inside them and makes it safe when it needed.

-Check this article if you want more information about ill-formed sequences: https://hsivonen.fi/broken-utf-8<br />
+Check this article if you want more information about ill-formed sequences: https://hsivonen.fi/broken-utf-8<br>
-It is a bit outdated because ICU (International Components for Unicode) now uses W3C conformant implementation too but the information in the article is very useful.<br />
+It is a bit outdated because ICU (International Components for Unicode) now uses W3C conformant implementation too but the information in the article is very useful.<br>
 This library does use W3C conformant implementation too.

 ## Design

-The design of the library follows these principles:<br />
+The design of the library follows these principles:<br>
 Security.
 Performance.
 Usability.
 Portability.

 Security means: